zacklow28/tp/docs/UserGuide.md

 *Figure 1: The VitaBook UI, showing layout and sample data*<br>

-6. Type the command in the command box and press *Enter* to execute it.<br>
+6. Try typing the command in the command box and press *Enter* to execute it.<br>
    e.g. typing `help` and pressing *Enter* will open the help window.
-Other commands you can try:
+Let's try some out!:

 <p style="padding-left: 20px">